sheedy/rizzo/README.md

     if (truthyThing === true)
     ```

 * Put comments before the line or block they are about.
-Never use eol comments
+Don't use eol comments

     ```javascript
     // sanitize animals for collection by spooks